Broker Check

 If you have an adequate emergency fund, you know you can still pay your bills, allowing you to calmly look for a new job.

-If you don’t have an emergency fund, you could find yourself facing all sorts of bad choices: taking a terrible job, running up credit card debt, selling investments in a down market, or taking money out of a retirement account (which will incur taxes and penalties) to make ends meet.
+If you don’t have an emergency fund, you could find yourself facing all sorts of bad choices: taking a bad job, running up credit card debt, selling investments in a down market, or taking money out of a retirement account (which will incur taxes and penalties) to make ends meet.

 How much cash should you keep on hand?